 (b) the will does not give effect to the testator’s instructions.

 An application to rectify a will must be made within 12 months after the date of death.
 However the Court may extend this if it considers it necessary and if the estate hasn’t been fully distributed.

 The validity of a will is set out under section 12 of the Wills Act 1936 (SA).

 This section gives the Court a discretion to admit to probate a will even though it has not been executed with the required formalities if it is satisfied that the deceased intended the document to be their will.

-Section 25AA of the Wills Act 1936 (SA) gives the Court a discretionary power to rectify a will to give proper expression to the testamentary intentions of a deceased if it is satisfied that the will does not accurately reflect the deceased’s intentions.
+Section 25AA of the Wills Act 1936 (SA) gives the Court a discretionary power to rectify a will in particular circumstances.
+This rule empowers the Court to give proper expression to a deceased’s intentions if the Court is satisfied that the will doesn’t accurately reflect those intentions.
 The time limit on applying to the Court for a rectification order is 6 months after a grant of probate or letters of administration was issued.